buildbot/buildbot/master/docs/manual/configuration/reporters/irc.rst

     ``worker``
         A worker is missing.
 A notification is also send when the previously reported missing worker connects again.

-    By default this command can be executed by anybody.
+    By default, this command can be executed by anybody.
 However, consider limiting it with ``authz``, as enabling notifications in huge number of channels or private chats can cause some problems with your buildbot efficiency.

 :samp:`help {COMMAND}`
     Describe a command.